Necrotizing enterocolitis (NEC) is a serious condition that affects the intestine of

 Treatment for NEC may include stopping milk feedings to rest the intestine, providing nutrients through a vein (IV) and giving antibiotics.
 In severe cases, surgery may be necessary to remove damaged parts of the intestine.

-How can NEC be prevented?
+How can the risk of NEC be reduced?

 What is the long-term outlook for babies with NEC?